mariusz96/aws-files/README.md

 - Create a new DynamoDB table with `Files` table name and `Id` hash key name
 - Publish `GetUploadUrl`, `ProcessUpload` and `GetDownloadUrl` functions to Lambda
 - Add permisions to all functions to access other created resources
-- Add trigger to `ProcessUpload` function on `All object create events` in the S3 bucket
+- Add trigger to `ProcessUpload` function on `All object create events` in the created S3 bucket
 - Delete all created resources to prevent ongoing charges

 ## AWS services used: